olympeio/nody/README.md

 - **Add Docker and Local Servers**
   Add servers not deployed on NPM or UV registries, including local or Docker-based servers, and use them in the MCP Composer.

+# Architecture

+Nody clients are lightweight runtimes built on top of the Olympe Technology: a knowledge graph stored in a dedicated graph database describes the compositions of tools in collections, custom MCP and names and descriptions overrides.
+Nody Clients are distributed and connected to a centralized orchestrator providing required graph portions for the execution of the tools.
+Updates on tools and collections are notified in real time thanks to our event driven distributed archtitecture.

 # Links